Tampere light rail: 1907–1929: tram system planning

-The first official plans for a tram system in Tampere were made in 1907, when a committee was formed to study the construction of the tram system.
+Official plans for a tram system in Tampere were initiated in 1907 when a committee was established to study its construction.
 The study, completed in 1909, found the construction of a tram system relatively expensive, but during the first years of the next decade, it seemed that Tampere would get a tram system.
-Eventually, the plans were shelved due to World War I. Around the same time, plans for tram systems were also made in other Finnish cities: Turku tram was opened in 1908, Vyborg tram in 1912, while Lahti (1907–17) and Riihimäki (1922) also made serious studies into the matter, though their systems, too, were left unbuilt.
+Eventually, the plans were shelved due to World War I. Around the same time, plans for tram systems were also made in other Finnish cities.
+The Turku tram was opened in 1908 and the Vyborg tram in 1912; while Lahti (1907–17) and Riihimäki (1922) also made serious studies into the matter, though their systems, too, were left unbuilt.
 After the war, subsequent plans for a tram system in Tampere were made as late as 1929, but these, again, were not realised.

 2001–2004: TramTrain proposal

 The construction of a light rail system for Tampere had been discussed since the 1970s, but the decision-makers of the city were hesitant to make any decisions without collaboration with other cities in Finland to keep down costs.
 In 2001, the city took the initiative in planning a light rail network when a rail traffic project group was formed to study the construction of such a system by the Finnish Ministry of Traffic & Communication, VR Group and various cities in the Greater Tampere area.
 The group completed its work in 2004, recommending a tram-train system utilising pre-existing railroad sections, newly built track and a tunnel section under central Tampere to avoid traffic jams.
 The proposed system was named TamTrain as a pun on Tram-Train.

 The TamTrain proposal created some criticism as existing urban areas in the region are around major roads, not railroads, and the proposed system would have, in fact, worsened public transport connections in many areas.
 The tunnel under the center of the city was also found problematic, as constructing such a tunnel would have forced the light rail lines to completely bypass important traffic hubs such as TAYS (Tampere University Hospital).
 Additionally, the 1.5 km tunnel section, which would have included only three stops, would have constituted 29% of the total price of the 83 km system.